bluez/bluez/doc/org.bluez.MediaEndpoint.rst

 dict SelectProperties(dict capabilities)
 ````````````````````````````````````````

-	Select configuration from the supported capabilities:
+	Select BAP unicast configuration from the supported capabilities:

-	:object Endpoint [ISO only]:
+	:object Endpoint:

-	:Refer to SetConfiguration for the list of other possible properties.:
+	:array{byte} Capabilities:

+	:array{byte} Metadata:

+	:uint32 Locations:

+	:dict QoS:

+		:byte Framing:
+		:byte PHY:
+		:uint16 MaximumLatency:
+		:uint32 MinimumDelay:
+		:uint32 MaximumDelay:
+		:uint32 PreferredMinimumDelay:
+		:uint32 PreferredMaximumDelay:

+	See `MediaEndpoint Properties`_ for their possible values.

-	Returns a configuration which can be used to setup a transport, see
+	Returns a configuration which can be used to setup a transport:

+	:array{byte} Capabilities:
+	:array{byte} Metadata [optional]:
+	:dict QoS:

-	**org.bluez.MediaTransport(5)** for possible values.
+	See `SetConfiguration`_ for their possible values.

 	Note: There is no need to cache the selected properties since on
 	success the configuration is send back as parameter of SetConfiguration.